pmorvalho/C-Pack-IPAs/README.md

 # C-Pack-IPAs

-C-Pack of IPAs: A C90 Program Benchmark of Introductory Programming Assignments
+This is the official git repo of _"C-Pack of IPAs: A C90 Program Benchmark of Introductory Programming Assignments"_ published in the 5th International Workshop on Automated Program Repair, APR 2024, co-located with ICSE 2024.

 C-Pack-IPAs is a benchmark of student programs developed during an introductory programming course in the C programming language.
 These programs were collected over three distinct practical classes at Instituto Superior Técnico for 25 different IPAs.

 The set of submissions was split into three groups: semantically correct, semantically incorrect, and syntactically incorrect submissions.
 The students' submissions that satisfied the set of input-output test cases for each IPA were considered semantically correct.
 The submissions that failed at least one input-output test but successfully compiled were considered semantically incorrect implementations.
 Lastly, the students' submissions that did not successfully compile were considered syntactically incorrect implementations.